zhengruitao/zhengruitao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <p align="center">
   <img src="https://zhengruitao.github.io/images/taozhengrui_cofer.jpg?raw=true" alt="Photo" style="width: 720px;"/>
 </p>
 * Hi!
 I am a Master student at the Manufacturing Technology Lab of the [School of Mechanical Engineering](http://me.sjtu.edu.cn/en/) at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
-My research intersts mainly lie in the areas of adaptive control, tool condition monitoring, and chatter vibration detection/suppression modules for milling processes.
+My research intersts mainly lie in the areas of adaptive control, chatter vibration detection/suppression, tool condition monitoring, simulation and optimization of CNC milling process.
 I am fortunate to be advised by Prof. An Qinglong.
 * Click [here](http://zhuhanqing.github.io/files/CV_TZR.pdf) to view my up-to-state CV.
 If you are interested in knowing more about me, please feel free to [contact me](https://zhengruitao.github.io/contact/).
 * Prior to starting my M.A., I received my B.A. in Mechanical Engineering from [Harbin Institute of Technology, WEIHAI](http://en.hitwh.edu.cn/) in 2017, ranked top 2 of 157 students in the undergraduate stage [Click to View My Ranking Certification [PDF]](http://zhengruitao.github.io/files/ranking.pdf) and maintained ranking topmost with a GPA 93.65 for four semsters!
-* <font color="#dd0000">I am looking for possible PhD research assistant opportunity starting from next year :)  !!!</font>
+* <font color="#dd0000">I am looking for possible PhD opportunity starting from next year :)  !!!</font>
 * I’m a disciplinary nomad, integrating disciplines like computer science, information science with fields like maufacturing technology, composite material structure.
 In terms of academic specialties, I spend a lot of my time in the fields of Science and Technology Studies, Computer-Supported Cooperative Work, and Machining Experiments.
-Methodologically, while I am trained as a experimental engineer, I also rely on other qualitative, quantitative, and computational methods.
-I often use more statistical forms of analysis to contextualize and further support more qualitative approaches, frequently collaborating with people from other disciplines.
-I frequently speak at conferences and events, and I also consult with various groups, organizations, and companies about a wide range of topics.

 # Recent news
 * Sept.2019.
 One paper was accepted to "the International Journal of Advanced Manufacturing Technology" about tool condition monitoring!